John Emms Biography | Oil Painting Reproductions

 1-16-1844 Blofield, ENG – 11-1-1912 Lyndhurst, ENGBack to Artist IndexView Artists Paintings

-John Emms was born in Norfolk son of the amateur artist Henry William Emms.
-He became an avid hunter and became famous for his paintings of horses, and of dogs, particularly foxhounds and terriers.
-His paintings are signed “Jno Emms”.
+John Emms was first taught art by his father Henry William Emms, who was an amateur artist.
+John became an avid hunter and became celebrated for his paintings of horses, and particularly Foxhound and terrier dogs.
+His paintings are strangely signed, “Jno Emms”.

-John Emms is considered a painter of great ability.
-His painting The New Forest Foxhounds is valued at an estimated $1.0 million.
+John Emms was a painter of great talent in painting animals, his painting The New Forest Foxhounds sold at auction for US$860,000 in 2006.